proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ### Info

-Gets information from a [namespace](../built-in-features/namespace.md).
-Use this command providing the namespace name or the mosaic uint ID in the form of [3646934825,3576016193].
+To get information from a [namespace](../built-in-features/namespace.md), use this command providing the namespace name or the mosaic uint ID in the form of [3646934825,3576016193].

 **Options**